graphsense/graphsense-blocksci/README.md

 ## Exchange rates (DEPRECATED)

 Please use the graphsense-cli tool to ingest exchange rates.
 The scripts in this repository are will be removed in future versions.
+Please use the equivalent functionality provided in the [graphsense-lib repository][graphsense-cli].

 For Bitcoin we use the [CoinDesk API][coindesk] to obtain exchange rates, see `scripts/ingest_rates_coindesk.py`: